- 180 grams of powdered sugar (1¾ cups)

-- pink or red gel or powdered food coloring
+- ¼ teaspoon of pink or red gel or powdered food coloring

 - 3 tablespoons of cold water

-- 2 tablespoons/1 ounce granulated or coconut sugar, or 1 tablespoon honey
+- 2 tablespoons of granulated or 1 tablespoon of honey

 - About 3 tablespoons of fresh lemon juice (from one large lemon)

 - ¾ cup of granulated sugar

 - 2 large eggs

 - 8 ounces of unsalted butter (2 sticks), room temperature, and cut into small pieces